 MP for Southend East and Rochford

-“A loyal Labour backbencher who sits on the Culture, Media and Sport Committee and has occasionally rebelled on end‑of‑life amendments.”
+“A loyal Labour backbencher on the Culture, Media and Sport Committee, notable for very low voting attendance and three rebel votes on end-of-life amendments.”

-Bayo Alaba is the Labour (Co-op) MP for Southend East and Rochford, elected in July 2024.
-He has served on the Culture, Media and Sport Committee since October 2024.
-The available data do not include his prior career background.
+Mr Bayo Alaba is the Labour and Co-operative MP for Southend East and Rochford, elected in July 2024.
+He serves on the Culture, Media and Sport Committee, a role he has held since October 2024.
+The data provided does not include details of his career before entering Parliament.

 Generated 21 February 2026